gunwoo0623/3-Axis-CNC-Machinery-Firmware/README.md

 This project was completed under the supervision of Professor *Quan Zhang* during a three-month undergraduate research period in XJTLU.
 I, *Geonwoo Cho*, developed the CNC machine firmware, while *Jennifer Hengky Liandy* worked on inmplementing the digital twin with MATLAB and Unity.
 Lastly, *Hang Yuan* assisted with the final documentation.
 I extend my sincere gratitude to everyone involved.

-※ If the MATLAB and Unity files are uploaded to her GitHub, the link will be updated here.

 ## Demonstration Video

 ### X, Y, and Z Axis Movement